logo

 Testing Requirements for Wyoming Alternative Certification

-Transferring Teaching Licenses from Another State
+Transferring Teaching Licenses From Another State

-Schools with Alternative and Master’s Programs in Wyoming
+Schools With Alternative and Master’s Programs in Wyoming

 Completing an approved teacher preparation program is an important step for prospective teachers in Wyoming.
 The following school-based programs lead to a certificate or master’s degree and have been approved by the Wyoming Professional Teaching Standards Board (PTSB):